UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 Notes:

-We saw that with SVMs and decision trees we could visualize our model with decision boundaries and we can do the same thing here.
+We saw that with SVMs and decision trees that we could visualize our model with decision boundaries and we can do the same thing with logistic regression.

-Here we can see we get a line that separates our two target classes.
+Here, we can see we get a line that separates our two target classes.

 ---